Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

     public int buttons;
 ```

 The following table details the properties that a Control item can have.
-These can be set either as properties on [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html), as properties on the Control in JSON, or through methods on [`InputControlLayout.Builder.ControlBuilder`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.Builder.ControlBuilder.html).
+These can be set as properties on [`InputControlAttribute`](../api/UnityEngine.InputSystem.Layouts.InputControlAttribute.html), as properties on the Control in JSON, or through methods on [`InputControlLayout.Builder.ControlBuilder`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.Builder.ControlBuilder.html).

 |Property|Description|
 |--------|-----------|